310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-Guh— AAAAAAAAAAH?!
+Guh— AAAAAAAAAAH!?
 {% endbubble %}

 {% bubble Tetora %}
-?!
-What’s wrong, Taichou?!
+!?
+What’s wrong, Taichou!?

 I heard a large crashing sound!
-Are you okay?!
-Did something bad happen as soon as I brought it up?!
+Are you okay!?
+Did something bad happen as soon as I brought it up!?

 …?
-Huh?!
+Huh!?
 I don’t see him anywhere!
 But he was working with Shinkai-senpai over there just a second ago!

-Shinkai-senpai, did you eat him?!
+Shinkai-senpai, did you eat him!?
 {% endbubble %}

 {% bubble Kanata %}